Paleocene–Eocene Thermal Maximum: Ocean

 In shallower waters, it's undeniable that increased CO_{2} levels result in a decreased oceanic pH, which has a profound negative effect on corals.
 Experiments suggest it is also very harmful to calcifying plankton.
 However, the strong acids used to simulate the natural increase in acidity which would result from elevated CO_{2} concentrations may have given misleading results, and the most recent evidence is that coccolithophores (E. huxleyi at least) become more, not less, calcified and abundant in acidic waters.
-No change in the distribution of calcareous nanoplankton such as the coccolithophores can be attributed to acidification during the PETM.
+No change in the distribution of calcareous nannoplankton such as the coccolithophores can be attributed to acidification during the PETM.
+Nor was the abundance of calcareous nannoplankton controlled by changes in acidity, with local variations in nutrient availability and temperature playing much greater roles; diversity changes in calcareous nannoplankton in the Southern Ocean and at the Equator were most affected by temperature changes, whereas in much of the rest of the open ocean, changes in nutrient availability were their dominant drivers.
 Acidification did lead to an abundance of heavily calcified algae and weakly calcified forams.
+The calcareous nannofossil species Neochiastozygus junctus thrived; its success is attributable to enhanced surficial productivity caused by enhanced nutrient runoff.
+Eutrophication at the onset of the PETM precipitated a decline among K-strategist large foraminifera, though they rebounded during the post-PETM oligotrophy coevally with the demise of low-latitude corals.

 A study published in May 2021 concluded that fish thrived in at least some tropical areas during the PETM, based on discovered fish fossils including Mene maculata at Ras Gharib, Egypt.
+Tetraodontiform fish suffered a mass extinction.

 Land

-Humid conditions caused migration of modern Asian mammals northward, dependent on the climatic belts.
-Uncertainty remains for the timing and tempo of migration.